 The transition from primary to secondary school is a milestone in educational life.
-It is a time of excitement and growth, with most children (and their parents) making the journey smoothly, however we recognise for some it can be stressful and challenging.
+It is a time of excitement and growth, as our young people move on to the next step in their educational journey.

-At Whitefriars, we understand how important it is to provide boys and their parents with a strong sense of belonging so they feel comfortable and supported during this time.
-We adopt a whole school approach to transition, making each individual feel welcomed into this exciting, nurturing educational environment and the Whitefriars community.
+At Whitefriars, we understand how important it is to provide boys and their parents with a strong sense of belonging, so they feel comfortable and supported during this time.
+We adopt a whole school approach to transition, making each individual feel welcomed into the Whitefriars community.

-In Term 3 of Year 6, enrolled boys will attend a Student Assessment Profile session in the Duncan Centre.
-This is not an Entrance Test; your son’s entry to the College would already be assured.
-Utilising the expertise of Academic Assessment, we aim to establish a Student Assessment Profile for each incoming boy.
+Enrolled students will attend a Student Assessment Profile session during Term 3 of Year 6.
+Utilising the expertise of an external provider; Academic Assessment Services, we aim to create a Student Assessment Profile for each incoming student.
 This profile provides a broad range of information on each individual’s capacities in the areas of literacy, numeracy and general ability.
-We will continue to develop as comprehensive an understanding of each student as we can through the customary means of consulting parents, Primary Schools and other educational professionals.
-We believe that this Student Assessment Profile will also significantly assist us with your son’s transition to Whitefriars by helping us identify more clearly his abilities and needs and thus to focus more precisely our support of his learning.
+We develop a comprehensive understanding of each student through dialogue with parents, primary schools and other professionals.
+We believe that this Student Assessment Profile will also significantly assist us with your son’s transition to Whitefriars by helping us identify more clearly his abilities and needs, and thus to focus more precisely our support of his learning.